ThomPoppins/MERN-Enterprise-Search/README.md

 - [ ] [MERNSTACK-142] Update README.md with explanation about the validators I created in the frontend application.
 Explain the regex used to validate and the test method that returns true or false.
 - [ ] [MERNSTACK-143] Add explanation about the main advantages of using MongoDB and Mongoose in the README.md file in the Backend section.
 - [x] [MERNSTACK-14] Create a new schema and model for user.
+- [x] [MERNSTACK-162] Save userId as state in Redux store after verification of JWT token, make only /, /login and /register routes accessible for users that are not logged in.